My Top 4 Protein Bar Options (and which ones to avoid)! Updated May 2025

 With only 6 – 7 ingredients, these bars are a standout.
 They are paleo friendly, and also use collagen as well as egg whites as the protein source.
 Each bar contains around 25g protein (the highest of them all) and 9.4 grams of sugar, coming from maple syrup and dates.
 The texture is different to most date-filled bars, they’re harder and chewier.
 Cookie dough is the best flavour in my opinion!

 These are quite hard to get your hands on in Australia, but if you can, they are worth it!
-The flavours and delicious and the ingredients are spot on.
-12g protein, 5g fibre, 2g sugars.
-Cashew butter based and sweetened with stevia, my favourite flavour is the choc chip cookie dough.
+They are delicious and the ingredients are great.

-Any bar that contains the words shred, burn, thin, or bulk in them!
+• Overly processed bars: Any bar that contains the words shred, burn, thin, or bulk in them!
 Seriously though, there are many popular brands that I would not recommend consuming, due to the lengthy ingredient list and presence of many non-food additions.
-Clif Bars and Atkins bars are two that come to mind.
+Clif bars and Atkins bars are two that come to mind.

 Lastly, we have all consumed food that perhaps do not serve us nutritionally, but may have served us in other ways at that point in time, such as socially.
 If you do eat something that was not ideal or did not make you feel good, no worries!
 It’s a good way to learn that you tried a packet of snakes and next time you’ll make a difference choice (like a delicious protein bar from this list)!
 No level of food guilt is going to serve you, take a few deep breaths, allow your body to digest and process said snakes, and move onwards and upwards!